the umbilical cord connects a developing fetus to the placenta. The

 white blood cells

-Stem cells are an important
+Stem cells are

-and metabolic diseases.
+diseases.
 For many patients, umbilical cord stem cells are life-saving.

 How Is Cord Blood Collected?

 Usually, the umbilical cord and placenta are discarded after birth.
 If a mother

 chooses to have her cord blood collected, the health care team will do so after the

 baby is born.
 With a sterile needle, they'll draw the blood from the umbilical vessels